CognitiveScale/cortex-certifai-examples/tutorials/README.md

 # Cortex Certifai Tutorials
-This directory contains self contained tutorials which walk through basic parts of Certifai funcitonality
+This directory contains self contained tutorials which walk through basic parts of Certifai functionality

 ### Bringing In Your Own Model to Certifai Part 1